sarahlwinters/team_24_final/docs/final.md

 https://dry-beyond-36339.herokuapp.com <br>
 Map runs fine on heroku, however sometimes there are issues with the photos appearing.
 Markers do not show on map if the page is refreshed multiple times as well.

-Our information problem is based on how prospective home buyers and renters in PG County lack the resources to view housing inspection violation data in their area.
+Our information problem is based on how prospective home buyers and renters in PG County lack the resources to view housing inspection violation data in their area in a clear and easy to understand way.

 <b>Stakeholders:</b> Prospective home buyers and renters in PG County